aws/aws-toolkit-azure-devops/Docs/lambda-deploy.rst

 ~~~~~~~~~~~~~~~~~~

     List of security group IDs, one per line.
 If your Lambda function accesses resources in a VPC at least one security group and one
-    subnet ID must be specified, which must belong to the same VPC.
+    subnet ID belonging to the same VPC must be specified.

 Subnet IDs
 ~~~~~~~~~~

     List of subnet IDs, one per line.
 If your Lambda function accesses resources in a VPC at least one security group and one subnet
-    ID must be specified, which must belong to the same VPC.
+    ID belonging to the same VPC must be specified.

 Tracing configuration
 ~~~~~~~~~~~~~~~~~~~~~